ingridjone/Payment-Processing-System/README.md

 The Payment Processing System allows the user to enter their credit card information, and send it as a JSON string to the processing server.
 The server encrypts the data and stores it into a MongoDB-based API database.
 The user can also view the payment history webpage, which displays the decrypted data stored in the database in chronological order The technologies used are: HTML, CSS, Bootstrap, JavaScript, Node.js, Express, and NeDB.

+The server.js acts as the processing server, and holds all the JavaScript code that handles the GET and POST requests, as well as the commands to connect with the database.

 To be able to run the code, these steps must be followed:
 1) Install an IDE such as Visual Studio Code, that allows you to write commands from a built-in terminal.
 2) Install Node.js (https://nodejs.org/en/) to be able to run the server.